IbrahimaDIALLOBowe/Unit-12-Tales-from-the-Crypto/Homework/Instructions/.ipynb_checkpoints/README-checkpoint.md

 Use descriptive statistics to answer the following questions:

 > Which coin had the highest mean positive score?

-**Ethereum had the highest mean positive of 0.60950 compare to bitcoin 0.053**
 >
 > Which coin had the highest negative score?
 >

-**Ethereum had the highest compound score 0.877 compare to Bitcoin 0.765**

 > Which coin had the highest positive score?

-**Ethereum had the highest positive score 0.318 compare to Bitcoin 0.174**

 #### Natural Language Processing